theotarr/qualisys/README.md

 ## IP addresses

-On the Harvard secure network, both the desktop PC for Qualisys data colletion and computer running the publisher server (`server.py`) must be connected to the network on the same way (WIFI or ETH), otherwise they won't be able to communicate between them (the first 2 sets of numbers in the IP address must be the same).
+On the "Harvard Secure" network, both the desktop PC for Qualisys data colletion and computer running the publisher server (`server.py`) must be connected to the network the same way (WIFI or Ethernet), otherwise they won't be able to communicate.
+To check that the computers can connect they must have matching first 2 sets of numbers in their IP addresses.

-You might need to modify the IP address and make it static so that they are on the same network.
+You might need to modify the IP address and make them static so that they are on the same network.

+## Demo

+To run a demo version of this visualization, run `python demo_server.py` and then run `python plot.py` to see a playback of one data collection interval.

 ## Installation